 Freeze Your Credit

-You can restrict access to your credit report with all three major credit bureaus (Experian, Equifax, and TransUnion).
+You can restrict access to your credit reports with each one of the three major credit bureaus (Experian, Equifax, and TransUnion).
 When you freeze your credit, no lender or creditor can access your records.
 That means that no new loans or credit cards can be authorized in your name.
 All of the major credit bureaus allow you to freeze and unfreeze your credit at no charge.

-Your credit report is a great place to spot signs of fraud.
-Each of the credit bureaus allows free access to your credit report.
-So check your credit report often to verify all the accounts listed under you.
+Your credit reports are a great place to spot signs of fraud.
+Each of the credit bureaus allows free access to your respective report.

 Protect your Social Security number